PixelsCamp/docs/N00BS.md

 Remember that everyone needs to eat, so if you want seconds or thirds it may be better to wait until everyone has had their meal to see if there are any left overs.

-You usually have liquid yogurt, fruits, and cookies during the mornings for breakfast.
-If you are going to participate in the nuclear <Dragon’s Breath> challenge, you may want to stockpile on the yogurts.
+They usually have liquid yogurt, fruits, and cookies during the mornings for breakfast.
+If you are going to participate in the Nuclear Tacos challenge, you may want to stockpile on the yogurts.

 Prepare for the return of the insta-noodles.
 They do make nice comfort foods at 2 am but be careful eating them in front of your laptop.